sagold/json-schema-library/README.md

 > This method is not yet exposed by a draft directly as the API of this is yet unsatisfactory.
 Nonetheless, this function is in production and can be used reliably.

-Optional support for onError helper, which is invoked for each error (after being resolved)
+Optional support for `onError` helper, which is invoked for each error (after being resolved):

 ```ts
 import { Draft07, JSONError, validateAsync } from "json-schema-library";